ChistiyKot/gobot-nw/README.md

 ## Attention

-This bot is only for fun and was created while CBT, don't use it to gather resources cos it's a kind of cheat, and you have some risks to get banned.
+This bot is only for fun and was created while CBT (closed beta test), don't use it to gather resources cos it's a kind of cheat, and you have some risks to get banned.

 ## Install